-Burrow sharp in second NFL start but Bengals lose to Browns
+Burrow throws 3 TDs in second start but Bengals lose again

-CLEVELAND (AP) — Joe Burrow’s uniform was streaked with grass stains.
+CLEVELAND (AP) — Joe Burrow’s white uniform was streaked with grass stains.
 His right arm was intact but understandably a little sore.

-His second NFL start was quite a workout.
+His second NFL start was quite a workout — but not a win.

 Burrow threw three touchdown passes and Cincinnati’s rookie quarterback showed incredible composure and poise in keeping the Bengals around until the end of a 35-30 loss to the Cleveland Browns on Thursday night.

-The No. 1 overall pick in this year’s draft completed 37 of 61 passes for 316 yards, and made a few dazzling plays that lit up social media.
+The No. 1 overall pick in this year’s draft completed 37 of 61 passes for 316 yards, and made a few dazzling plays that lit up social media and had many of the 6,000 Browns fans inside FirstEngergy Stadium feeling nervous.

 But Burrow, who led LSU to a national championship last year after transferring from Ohio State, wasn’t interested in any outside praise.